PaulDebril/Space-Odyssey/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Acknowledgements

-- Developed with Unity
-- Educational content inspired by astronomy resources
-- VR support for Oculus and HTC Vive

 ---

 Enjoy your space journey and expand your knowledge of the cosmos with **Space Odyssey**!